Penal Code 272 PC - California's Contributing to the Delinquency of a Minor Laws

 You'll tell me what happened.
-Get all the information and then I'll design a plan specifically for you.
+Get all the information, and then I'll design a plan specifically for you.
 This includes your:

 - criminal record,

-So, pick up the pone now.
+So, pick up the phone now.
 Take the first step towards dealing with the situation.
 Get yourself out of the criminal justice system as fast as possible.
 Set up a meeting with Ron Hedding.

 Hedding Law Firm is based in Los Angeles County and offers a free case evaluation.